-There are multiple methods for killing mold on carpets which we will discuss below.
+There are multiple methods for killing carpet mold which we will discuss below.
 However, you first have to ask yourself if the carpet in question is even worth saving in the first place.
-For example, if your basement and / or bathroom is carpeted then it would be best to completely remove the carpets and lay down tiles instead – since these are high risk areas for mold growth.
-We will further discuss this in the last segment of this page under ‘how to prevent moldy carpets’.
+For example, if your basement and / or bathroom is carpeted then it would be best to completely remove them and lay down tiles instead – since these are high risk areas.
+We will further discuss this in the last segment of this page.

-Furthermore, the amount of mold and how long it has been there also plays an important factor.
-The longer you had the infestation on your carpet the more damaged it has become and the less likely you will be able to save it.
+Furthermore, the severity of the infestation and how long it has been there is also an important factor.
+The longer you had the problem on your carpet the more damaged it has become and the less likely it is that you will be able to save it.

-Deep steam cleaning carpets is a good way of removing mold since the steam penetrates right through the carpet.
-You could hire a steam cleaning company to come do the work or you could take a more affordable approach and rent the equipment to do the work yourself.
+Deep steam cleaning is a good way of killing fungi and bacteria since the steam and cleaning detergent penetrates right through all the carpet layers.
+You could hire an experienced steam cleaning company to do the work or you could take the more affordable approach and rent the equipment and do it yourself.

-Tea tree oil is easily available and has many anti-bacterial ingredients which makes it ideal for combating mold.
-Simply fill a spray bottle with hot water and add a teaspoon of tea tree oil.
-Spray onto the affected area and allow it 10 minutes to saturate.
-Afterwards wipe the area clean with a cloth.
+Tea tree oil is easily available and has many incredible anti-bacterial ingredients which makes it ideal for killing mold.
+Simply fill a spray bottle with warm water and add a teaspoon of tea tree oil.
+Spray onto the affected area and allow it 30 to 60 minutes to saturate.
+Afterwards, wipe the area clean with a cloth.

-Grapefruit seed extract gets very similar results as tea tree oil as both are well suited for mold removal.
-Add 10 drops of grapefruit seed extract to a spray bottle of hot water.
-Spray onto the area and allow to soak in before wiping clean with a cloth.
+Grapefruit seed extract yields very similar results as tea tree oil as both are well suited for mold removal.
+Add 10 drops of grapefruit seed extract to a spray bottle of warm water.
+Spray onto the desired area and allow 30 to 60 minutes soak in before wiping clean with a cloth.

-Using baking soda in conjunction with vinegar is another great way for removing mold from carpets.
+Using baking soda in conjunction with vinegar is another great method.
 Keep in mind that it’s best to use white vinegar in order to prevent staining the carpet.
-Pour some white vinegar onto the moldy carpet area and scrub it in.
-Let it sit for 10 minutes and then dry.
-Add a generous amount of baking soda and allow it to sit overnight.
-The baking soda will absorb any dampness left behind from the vinegar and remove any mold odors on the carpet.
-Next day vacuum all the remaining baking soda residue from the carpet.
+Pour some white vinegar onto the affected area and scrub it in.
+Let it saturate for 30 minutes and then add a generous amount of baking soda and allow it to sit overnight.
+The baking soda will absorb the dampness left behind from the vinegar and remove all odors from the carpet.
+Vacuum up all the remaining baking soda residue on the following day.

-Lay down tiles wherever possible.
-Not only are tiles easier to clean but they are also a lot more hygienic than carpets.
+Tile wherever possible: Lay down tiles wherever possible.
+Not only are tiles easier to clean but they are also a lot more hygienic.

-Do you have carpets in high risk areas?
-High risk areas would include basements, laundry rooms and bathrooms – basically anywhere where you have regular high humidity levels and water use.
-It would be best to remove carpets from such areas if you have.
+Remove carpeting from sensitive areas: Are the high risk areas in your home carpeted?
+Such areas would include basements, laundry rooms and bathrooms – basically anywhere you have regular high humidity levels and water use.
+It would be best to remove all carpeting from such areas if possible.